akka/akka/akka-docs/src/main/paradox/typed/durable-state/persistence.md

 * `persist` will persist the latest value of the state.
 No history of state changes will be stored
 * `none` no state to be persisted, for example a read-only command

+The state is typically defined as an immutable class and a new instance of the state is passed to the `persist` effect.
+You may choose to use a mutable class for the state, and then the command handler may update the state instance, but it must still pass the updated state to the `persist` effect.

 More effects are explained in @ref:[Effects and Side Effects](#effects-and-side-effects).

 In addition to returning the primary `Effect` for the command, `DurableStateBehavior`s can also